 Successful Principal experience.

-Possession of a doctorate degree or evidence of coursework leading to doctorate in education or related field of study.
+Doctorate or evidence of coursework leading to doctorate in education or related field.

 English Learner (EL) Authorization.

 At least three (3) years in an administrative district office position.

 Mobility: Must possess mobility of arms to reach and dexterity of hands to grasp and manipulate small objects such as would be needed to use a pen or a keyboard.
 Must possess sufficient mobility to operate a vehicle, to travel to school and community sites, and other meetings at a wide variety of locations.
 There is a frequent requirement to attend meetings and make presentations which may involve prolonged periods of sitting and standing.

 Vision: Must possess vision (which may be corrected) to read small print and computer screens.